 Most nonprofit organizations rely on annual reports to communicate insights from the previous year and articulate their intentions for the future, combining human-interest stories with important data.
 In the past, this information has been presented in print, often in a text-heavy, large booklet on thick, glossy stock paper.
-As technology and design trends continue to advance, many nonprofits are deciding to make the switch from paper to a digital format.
+As technology and design trends continue to advance, many nonprofits have decided to make the switch from paper to a digital format.

 A digital Impact Report, done in a visual storytelling style and using data design, has powerful impact.
 These days people don’t want to read long text documents.
 They prefer to visit your webpage and quickly scan for the information most relevant to them.
 Help them out and use data design to make complex information easy to understand at-a-glance.
-Data design is the art (and science) of designing information in a way that it’s easy to grasp complex concepts quickly.
+Data design is the art of designing information in a way that it’s easy to grasp complex concepts quickly.
 It creates order out of what can be a very confusing amount of information, and it can reveal relationships that you may not have expected to find.

 If you’ve ever gone the trouble of printing and mailing documents, you know sending and receiving information in a digital format can save organizations a great deal of time.
 Not only does it save you a trip to the post office, but going digital provides organizations an opportunity to quickly and easily share their information on multiple platforms.
 As digital reports will often live on an organization’s website, its unique URL can “distributed”, or shared, through social media, email newsletters, blog posts and other marketing materials.
 Now you’re not only reaching current donors, but are opening your organization up to the opportunity of being discovered by new audiences.

 It’s also important to note, without going digital, organizations have no means to measure the success of their reports.
 Digital reports can give organization’s specific information, such as page views, scrolling time, bounce rates and more through web analytics.
-Having a clear look at these distribution numbers can help your nonprofit make smarter (and more successful) decisions in the future.
+Having a clear look at these distribution numbers can help your nonprofit make smarter decisions in the future.

 The lifespan of a digital report far exceeds those that are printed.
 Printed reports have a single destination, from sender to recipient, soon after being untraceable, and often times forgotten.
 These reports also run the risk of being lost in the mail, tossed aside or throw out.
 Distributing your annual report in a digital format gives it a “home”, allowing for it to be later referenced, shared and easily repurposed.